 The Occupational Health and Safety Act requires employers to provide employees with a safe and healthy work environment.
 The Occupational Safety and Health Bureau offers resources to help employers ensure worker safety and programs that recognize employers that go above and beyond to achieve workplace safety.

 The New Mexico OSHA Poster is available here.
 If you would like to request a paper copy of the poster, please send your request to email@example.com

 Free workplace consultations for small businesses

-The Environment Department offers free on-site consultations to employers with 250 or fewer employees.
-These consultations can help you identify hazards and find effective and economical solutions for eliminating or controlling them.
+The New Mexico Occupational Health and Safety Bureau’s (NM OSHA’s) On-site Consultation Program is designed for small employers with 250 of fewer employees.
+Consultants can help identify hazards and find effective and economical solutions for eliminating or controlling them.
+Consultants can also assist you in developing and implementing an injury and illness prevention program—an effective way to manage safety and health at your workplace.
 The service is cost-free and confidential and there are no fines even if problems are discovered during the consultant’s visit to your site.
-The consultant can also assist you in developing and implementing an injury and illness prevention program—an effective way to manage safety and health at your workplace.

 The Consultation Program is NOT part of OHSB Enforcement/Compliance.
 OHSB Enforcement/ Compliance conducts unannounced inspections, which may result in costly enforcement penalties if hazards are found.
 The Consultation Program is a resource for employers to prevent this from happening.